Health and Safety

 Employee Quarantine and Isolation at Home

 In all cases where an employee tests positive they are to self-isolate at home for at least 10 days.
 No one who tests positive will be allowed to return to campus before they have isolated for a minimum of 10 days, and that during those 10 days they had no fever for at least 24 hours without the use of medication.
 The College will work with employees on when is the best time to return.
-Please note that employees who are well but who have a sick family member at home with COVID-19, or are otherwise exposed to a person infected with COVID-19 should notify their supervisor and Human Resources, and follow MA DPH guidelines to stay at home in quarantine for 14 days from when the family member recovers.
+Please note that employees who are well but who have a sick family member at home with COVID-19, or are otherwise exposed to a person infected with COVID-19, should notify their supervisor and Human Resources, and follow MA DPH guidelines to stay at home in quarantine for 7-14 days, depending upon circumstances, per MA DPH and CDC guidelines.

 For Individuals with COVID-19 Under Isolation

 Persons with COVID-19 who have symptoms and were directed to care for themselves at home may discontinue isolation and return to campus under the following conditions:

 - At least 10 days have passed since symptoms first appeared.

 - All respiratory symptoms are improving (cough, shortness of breath).

 - At least 24 hours have passed with resolution of fever without the use of fever-reducing medications.